stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Grace period.** Enter a grace period for overdue items.
 If you choose to have a grace period, items will not count against the [Maximum number of overdue items](../../settings_users/settings_users/#settings--users--conditions) patron block and there will be no overdue fine until after the loan due date/time plus the grace period interval.
 If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost item fee/fine.
 Adding a grace period to a due date follows the same logic that you chose for closed library due date management, if the grace period lands in a closed time for the service point.

-**Item limit.** Enter the maximum number of items that can be borrowed by one patron under this policy.
+**Item limit.** Enter the maximum number of items matching the loan type and material type criteria of the circulation rule that can be borrowed by one patron under this policy.
 Leave blank to have no item limit.

+The item limit will only apply when the circulation rule criteria includes either [loan type](../../settings_inventory/settings_inventory/#settings--inventory--loan-types), [material type](settings_inventory/settings_inventory/#settings--inventory--material-types), or both.
+If the circulation rule includes neither loan type nor material type, then the item limit in the loan policy will not be applied.
+See [CIRC-559](https://folio-org.atlassian.net/issues/CIRC-558) and [Automated Item Block guidelines]( https://folio-org.atlassian.net/wiki/spaces/FOLIOtips/pages/5670275/Implementing+Automated+Item+Blocks) for more information.

+To limit the number of items that users in a patron group can borrow, see [Settings > Users > Limits](../../settings_users/settings_users/#settings--users--limits).

 If you select **Rolling**, you see the following fields: